NFL Week 13 Grades: Packers get a B+ for winning without Rodgers, Broncos get an F

 After 25 years of winning games due to stellar quarterback play, the Packers finally flipped the script on themselves and won a game with ugly quarterback play, which almost never happens in Green Bay.

-As a matter of fact, the Packers managed to do something with Brett Hundley on Sunday that they've never done with Brett Favre or Aaron Rodgers: They won a game with less than 80 passing yards.
+As a matter of fact, the Packers managed to do something with Brett Hundley on Sunday they've never done with Brett Favre or Aaron Rodgers: They won a game with less than 80 passing yards.

-The Packers totaled just 77 yards through the air, but they were still able to hang on to beat the Buccaneers 26-20 in a wild overtime game at Lambeau Field.
-With the win, not only did the Packers keep their faint playoff hopes alive, but they also increased the chances that Rodgers could return at some point this season.
+The Packers mustered 77 yards through the air, but they were still able to hang on to beat the Buccaneers 26-20 in a wild overtime game at Lambeau Field.
+Not only did the Packers keep their faint playoff hopes alive, but they also increased the chances that Rodgers could return at some point this season.

-Rodgers has said he's going to return only if it makes sense, and the only way it's going to make sense is if the Packers are in the playoff race, so Sunday's win was huge.
-If the win over the Bucs proved one thing, it's that Rodgers can't return soon enough.
+Rodgers has said he's going to return only if it makes sense, and the only way it's going to make sense is if the Packers are in the playoff race, so this victory was huge -- if it proved one thing, it's that Rodgers can't return soon enough.

-Hundley finished with just 84 passing yards -- a number that went down to 77 due to two sacks -- and he almost single-handedly killed the Packers' playoff chances.
+Hundley finished with only 84 passing yards -- a number that went down to 77 due to two sacks -- and he almost single-handedly killed the Packers' playoff chances.
 However, Green Bay's postseason hopes were kept alive by running back Jamaal Williams and a a desperate Packers defense that made big play after big play against the Bucs.

 On Williams' end, the rookie running back -- who had never rushed for more than 67 yards in a game this season -- exploded for 113 yards and a touchdown on 21 carries.
 Of course, Packers fans weren't talking Williams after the game, they were talking about another running back: Aaron Jones.